5 Lessons from 386,000,000 Emails: How Do You Stack Up Against Your Peers?

 That’s 61 weekdays (excluding weekends and holidays), or 23 emails per day.

-When you look at month over month trends, you can see email productivity took a nosedive in December.
-Here’s a look at average emails sent per user:
+When you look at month-over-month trends, you can see email productivity took a nosedive in December.
+Here’s a look at the average emails sent per user:

 Reaching out to new recipients every day?
 Check out 9 formulas to get more replies.